neishm/fstd2nc/README.md

   --version             show program's version number and exit --no-progress         Disable the progress bar.
   --minimal-metadata    Don't include RPN record attributes and other internal
                         information in the output metadata.
+This is the default behaviour.
+  --rpnstd-metadata     Include all RPN record attributes in the output
+                        metadata.
   --rpnstd-metadata-list nomvar,...
                         Specify a minimal set of RPN record attributes to include in the output file.